eddyerburgh/notes/docs/computer-architecture/instructions.md

 Instructions are the primitive operations that a computer can perform.

-An **ISA** (Instruction Set Architecture) is an abstract model of a computer that is used to create implementations (e.g., CPUs). x86 and ARMv8 are popular ISAs.
+An **ISA** (Instruction Set Architecture) is an abstract model of a computer that is used to create physical implementations (e.g. CPUs). x86 and ARMv8 are popular ISAs.

 ISAs usually include arithmetic/logic, data transfer, and branching instructions.
-ISAs also define storage interfaces (i.e., registers and memory).
+ISAs also define storage interfaces (i.e. registers and memory).
 Despite some differences in syntax and operations, ISAs tend to be similar overall.

 **CISC** architectures attempt to minimize the number of instructions required for a program by offering a larger number of primitive instructions. x86 is an example of a CISC ISA.

 **RISC** architectures reduces the number of instructions with the intention of improving the efficiency of the processor.
 ARMv8 and RISC-V are examples of a RISC instruction set.

 This section uses the RV64 variant of the RISC-V ISA.

+An assembler converts a symbolic version of an instruction into the binary version. e.g.: add A,B to $$1000110010100000_2$$.
+The language is known as assembly language.
+The binary version is known as machine language.

 ## Registers